-The Insurance Specialization is designed to prepare students to be an insurance specialist, with the academic and professional levels of education needed to advise on insurance and manage insurance company and agent operations.
-The Insurance Specialization is offered with strong support from the State of Ohio Governor’s office and the Ohio insurance industry.
-This program is one of only a few 4-year degree programs in the state of Ohio specifically focused on insurance.
+The Insurance and Risk Management Specialization is designed to prepare students to be an insurance specialist, with the academic and professional levels of education needed to advise on insurance and manage insurance company and agent operations.
+The specialization is offered with strong support from the State of Ohio Governor’s office and the Ohio insurance industry.
+This program is one of only a few 4-year degree programs in the state of Ohio specifically focused on insurance and risk management.

-Upon completion of the program requirements, students will gain exposure to more than 30 different career paths including Accountant, Benefits Specialist, Claims Adjuster, Claims Representative, Fraud Examiner, Insurance Agent, Loss Prevention Manager, Pricing Analyst, Risk Manager, and Underwriter.
-(Click Insurance Career Opportunities for description of each career path.)
+Upon completion of the program requirements, students will gain exposure to more than 30 different career paths including Benefits Specialist, Claims Adjuster, Claims Representative, Fraud Examiner, Insurance Agent, Loss Prevention Manager, Pricing Analyst, Risk Manager, and Underwriter.

 Insurance is a discipline dealing with all aspects of the Insurance industry.
 In addition to the BSBA core courses, Insurance Specialization students take courses in Insurance Careers, Life and Health Insurance, Property and Liability Insurance, Insurance Company and Agency Operations, and Insurance Law.
 They also select 3 electives from a list of Finance and Marketing courses.
 The Insurance Specialization requires 22 credit hours (8 courses) beyond the general degree requirements for a BSBA degree:

 INS 2100 (1 credit) Introduction to Insurance and Insurance Careers

 FIN 4210 (3 credits) Insurance and Risk Management

 INS 3220 (3 credits) Life and Health Insurance

 INS 3230 (3 credits) Property and Liability Insurance